ycpcs/cs101-spring2015/labs/lab26.md

 You can stop reading lines from the file when a matching record is found, or when the call `fscanf` indicates that a record was not read successfully.

+# Submitting

+When you are done, run the following command from the Cygwin bash shell:

+    make submit

+You will be prompted for your Marmoset username and password, which you should have received by email.
+Note that your password will not appear on the screen.

+**Important**:

+> You **must** submit your work before leaving class.
+If you do not submit work, you will not receive any credit for the lab.

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->
 <!-- vim:set nolist: -->